 “This was awesome, Mom!” she said.

-“It was awesome.
-I love getting spontaneous time with my girl - and, well, sometimes you’ve just got to break the rules a little.”
+girl - and, well, sometimes you’ve just got to break the rules a little.”

 “I’ll remind you of that quote when I’m older! “